 This section is designed to help you save the cost of a service call.
-First we outline possible problems, their causes and their solutions.
-However, you may still need assistance or service.
-When calling our toll-free telephone number for help or calling for service, you will need to provide a complete description of the problem, your appliance's complete model and serial numbers and the purchase date.
+Part 1 of this section outlines possible problems, their causes, and actions you can take to solve each problem.
+Parts 2 and 3 tell you what to do if you still need assistance or service.
+When calling our toll-free telephone number for help or calling for service, please provide a detailed description of the problem, your appliance's complete model and serial numbers and the purchase date.
 (See page 2.)
-This information is needed to respond to your request properly.
+This information will help us respond properly to your request.